- Lens Surgery

 Implantable Contact Lens (ICL)

 Unfortunately, not everyone is a good candidate for LASIK.
-If you are less than 40 years of age and have a very high prescription, then the use of an implantable contact lens (ICL) can be a very good alternative.
+If you are less than 40 years of age and have a very high prescription, then the use of an implantable contact lens (ICL) can be a very good alternative for improved vision.
+We use both STAAR ICL and IPCL lenses at Laser Vision.

-The Implantable Contact Lens (ICL) has been available for over 20 years and, to date, over 650,000 Collamer lenses have been implanted worldwide.
-Custom made for each individual, the lens is a micro-thin implant that is able to correct very high prescriptions, ranging from +8.00D longsightedness to -20.00D short-sightedness, whilst also correcting up to 6.00D of astigmatism.
+The Implantable Contact Lens (ICL) has been available for over 20 years and, to date, over 650,000 Collamer lenses have been implanted worldwide for improved vision.
+Custom made for each individual, the lens is a micro-thin implant that is able to correct refractive errors in very high prescriptions, ranging from +8.00D longsightedness to -20.00D short-sightedness, whilst also correcting up to 6.00D of astigmatism.

-Made from a technologically advanced collagen based Collamer material, the lens is designed to be inert and 100% compatible with the natural environment of the eye.
-Other advantages of the material include UV-A and UV-B protection, anti-reflectivity and exceptional optical clarity.
+Made from a technologically advanced collagen based Collamer material, the implantable collamer lens is designed to be inert and 100% compatible with the natural environment of the eye.
+Other advantages of collamer in an implantable lens include UV protection – both UV-A and UV-B protection – anti-reflectivity and exceptional optical clarity.

-The ICL is implanted through a small 2.2mm entry and is gently positioned behind the iris and infant of the natural lens.
-Once implanted, the lens is invisible to the naked eye and cannot be flat within the eye.
+The implantable collamer lens is implanted through a small 2.2mm entry and the soft lens sits above the natural crystalline lens of the eye, being positioned behind the iris and infant of the natural lens.
+Once implanted, the flexible lens is invisible to the naked eye unlike traditional contact lenses and cannot be flat within the eye.

-Made from a technologically advanced collagen based Collamer material, the lens is designed to be inert and 100% compatible with the natural environment of the eye.
-Other advantages of the material include UV-A and UV-B protection, anti-reflectivity and exceptional optical clarity.
+Made from a technologically advanced collagen based Collamer material, the implantable collamer lens is designed to be inert and 100% compatible with the natural environment of the eye.
+Other advantages of collamer in an implantable lens include UV protection – both UV-A and UV-B protection – anti-reflectivity and exceptional optical clarity.

-The ICL is implanted through a small 2.2mm entry and is gently positioned behind the iris and infant of the natural lens.
-Once implanted, the lens is invisible to the naked eye and cannot be flat within the eye.
+The implantable collamer lens is implanted through a small 2.2mm entry and the soft lens sits above the natural crystalline lens of the eye, being positioned behind the iris and infant of the natural lens.
+Once implanted, the flexible lens is invisible to the naked eye unlike traditional contact lenses and cannot be flat within the eye.

 - 1.Local anaesthetic eye drops are applied to both eyes